erawls-neuro/NeuroFreq_public/README.md

 # NeuroFreq
 NeuroFreq, a MATLAB Toolbox for Time-Frequency Analysis of M/EEG Data.
+Read my documentation at: https://neurofreq-public.readthedocs.io/en/latest/index.html

 NeuroFreq is a utility for flexible time-frequency analysis of M/EEG data.
 The NeuroFreq Toolbox is described in the accompanying paper [I will insert preprint link here once it is preprinted].